 Do not use the same chemical group across successive spray windows (on multiple generations of mites) as this will select for resistance to that chemical group.
-Bare-earth, pre-emergent and seed treatments are likely to target the early season or first generation of RLEM in most situations.
-Post-emergent sprays will target the first or second generations of RLEM depending on the crop type, occurrence of mite hatchings, sowing dates and postemergent spraying dates.
+Bare earth, pre-emergent and seed treatments are likely to target the early season or first generation of RLEM in most situations.
+Post-emergent sprays will target the first or second generations of RLEM depending on the crop type, occurrence of mite hatchings, sowing dates and post-emergent spraying dates.
+Co-formulations or chemical mixtures are best reserved for situations where damaging levels of RLEM and other pest species are present, and a single active ingredient is unlikely to provide adequate control.
+If applying a mixture or co-formulation, ensure a full dose rate of each chemical is applied (i.e. sufficient to control RLEM if applied as a stand-alone product).